Priority Savings

 Problems

-Existing and potential customers were apprehensive about saving money long-term, not feeling confident which option to choose
+Existing and potential customers were apprehensive about saving money long-term, not feeling confident about which option to choose

 Possibilities